About the Court of Appeals

 Each panel of judges usually decides 12 cases at each sitting, which is about every two weeks.
 After all three judges on a panel have reviewed the record on appeal and briefs, researched the law, and sometimes, heard oral arguments from the attorneys, the panel decides on the case.
 One judge on the panel writes an opinion which explains the facts and legal ruling.
 If a member of the three-judge panel disagrees with the decision of the majority, that judge may write a dissent and the parties in the case will have a right of appeal to the Supreme Court of North Carolina.
 If the decision is unanimous, further review of a decision of the Court of Appeals is limited to those cases that the Supreme Court accepts in its discretion.
 Depending on the case, an opinion may be just a few pages or it may be very long.
 On average, each judge must write about two opinions per week.
 Some people have compared this process to having to write two term papers a week!
 Despite this caseload, the Court of Appeals has reduced the average disposition time for cases by about one-half since 2000, when the Court increased from 12 judges to 15 judges.

 As of 2017, the North Carolina General Assembly approved en banc hearings before the Court of Appeals.
 In an en banc case, all of the judges on the Court sit together to hear and decide the case.
-En banc review may be granted only in cases where it is necessary to secure or maintain uniformity of the Court’s decisions and the case involves a question of exceptional importance.
+En banc review may be granted only in cases where it is necessary to secure or maintain uniformity of the Court’s decisions or the case involves a question of exceptional importance.
 A case can be heard en banc only if a majority of the judges on the Court vote to grant a party’s motion for en banc review.
 Therefore, all of the judges must consider each motion for en banc review filed, whether or not en banc review is ultimately allowed.

 The dockets of cases, records, and briefs in cases on appeal (except juvenile cases and a few others where the law requires that the identity of the juveniles or parties be protected) are available online.
 The Court of Appeals’ opinions are available online.